2bumb/valentines-day/README.md

 </p>

 <h1>Components used:</h1>
-<p>Button:I created two reactive button when the user hovers over the buttons.
-If the user hovers on "no" button the "no-btn" will immediately go down out of the users view
+<p>Button:I created two reactive buttons that respond when the user hovers over them.
+If the user hovers over the 'no' button, the 'no-btn' will immediately move downwards, out of the user's view.

-if the user clicks on yes the button will react showing kakashi(anime character)dancing transitioning to the audio and the "surprice" which will rest  </p>
+If the user clicks on 'yes', the button will react by displaying Kakashi (an anime character) dancing, transitioning to the audio and the 'surprise', which will reset </p>

-<h1>What I learn:</h1>
 <p>Implmeneted a time out</p>

 <h1>What I can improve: </h1>